ghassansalloum/PiVideoPlayer/README.md

 Raspberry Pi Zero + LCD HAT video player + Bluetooth audio

+Start by configuring the LCD screen, then the set up the bluetooth connection, then write the code that takes advantage of it all.

 ## LCD IPS 1.3" HAT

 How to compile the 1.3" TFT LCD driver IPS HAT (with a joystick and 2 buttons)